gustaebel/cdenv/README.md

 * Supports oneshot shell code that is executed once when the directory is entered.
 * Uses plain shell code, no imposed quirky constraints.
 * Support for bash >= 4.0 only.

+## Commands

+* `help`

+    Show a helpful message about *cdenv*.

+* `reload`

+    Unload and reload the complete cdenv environment and all .cdenv.sh in the current directory hierarchy.

+* `edit`

+    Load the .cdenv.sh from the current working directory in the `EDITOR` and reload it after that.

 ## Settings